 The Bloodhound is powered by a Rolls-Royce EJ200 jet engine from a Eurofighter, a cluster of Nammo hybrid rockets and a 550bhp Jaguar V8.
 At full chat, it’s due to cover a mile in 3.6 seconds.

+The 135,000bhp motor drives the 7.5-tonne, four-wheeled missile for just long enough to hit the 1000mph barrier, in theory.
 As for stopping it?
 An air brake deploys at 800mph, the parachute at 600mph and conventional friction discs come into play at ‘just’ 200mph.

 What’s it like to drive?